 The central issue before the court was whether the plaintiff was an employee of MPTS or whether the plaintiff was an employee of Mulch-N-More.
 The court found the plaintiff was an employee of MPTS.
 The court held that although Mulch-N-More issued the plaintiffs paychecks and benefits, MPTS had dominion and control over the plaintiff.
 The court noted that the plaintiff admitted he was an employee of MPTS in a deposition and the plaintiff signed training forms issued by MPTS.
 Additionally, other employees claimed the plaintiff was an employee of MPTS.
 Thus, because he was an employee of MPTS, the plaintiff’s claim was barred by the exclusivity provision of the Workers’ Compensation Act.

-Filing a Claim After Receiving Workers’ Compensation Benefits
+Can You File a Personal Injury Claim After Receiving Workers’ Compensation Benefits

 Because the Workers’ Compensation Act is generally the exclusive avenue to receive compensation after a work injury, an employer (and possibly related entities) may be protected from a lawsuit.
 However, there are exceptions.
 For example, a third party may be liable for the workers’ injury.
 Also, only employees can receive workers’ compensation benefits, and thus independent contractors may be able to file a claim in court.